Face of Edmonton in 2026

 Cree, Blackfoot, Nakota Sioux, Tsuut’ina, Dene, Saulteaux, Anishinaabe, Inuit and Métis peoples.

-We thank the diverse peoples whose ancestors called this valley home for millennia.
+We thank the many communities whose ancestors called this valley home for millennia.

-Their histories, languages and cultures continue to enliven our communities
+Their histories, languages and cultures continue to enliven this place